 The social importance and the impact of the new reactor is comprehensive.
-Therefore, we have chosen a systematic project approach with procedures and instructions that take all essential processes into account.
-PALLAS’s own employees and all companies working for PALLAS need to implement the core values of safety, reliability, professionalism.
+Therefore, PALLAS has chosen a systematic project approach with procedures and instructions that take all essential processes into account.
+PALLAS’s own employees and all companies working for PALLAS need to implement the core values of safety, reliability and professionalism.
 The PALLAS policy on safety, health, environment, quality and safety (SHEQS) will be used as the directive.

 PALLAS is committed to the application of best relevant practice in minimising the impact of its activities on the environment.
 The key aspects of its strategy to achieve this are:

 - Establishing, maintaining and continually improving arrangements that satisfy or exceed the requirements of ISO 14001:2004.

 - Meeting or exceeding applicable legal and other requirements to which the company subscribes and that relate to its environmental aspects.

 - Contributing significantly to minimising the life-cycle environmental impact of the reactor, in particular preventing or minimising pollution, through the specification and tendering, control of design and realisation processes.

 - Identifying and addressing, through the setting and monitoring of performance objectives and targets, those aspects of its operations that have the most significant environmental impact.

 - Minimising waste by evaluating operations and ensuring they are as efficient as possible.

 - Imposing a clear environmental policy on its (sub)contractors and suppliers of goods and services classed as vital.